The two RV Gypsies (plus one)

 sign: City Pier

-A replica of the original Liberty Bell - 5 feet tall - weighing 2,080 pounds and can be heard a distance of eight miles.
-Of course, Lee had to ring the bell each time he walked past it.
+Below: A replica of the original Liberty Bell - 5 feet tall - weighing 2,080 pounds and can be heard a distance of eight miles.
+Of course, Lee Duquette had to ring the bell each time he walked past it.
 The bell was made at the WHITE CHAPEL BELL FOUNDRY, the same foundry that made the original bell.
 In English, the bell had the words, "Peace through Trade."
 Stuff was written in other languages, maybe the same phrase.

 Lee Duquette ringing a big bell